ryhan/fixie/Readme.md

 Fixie is an open source tool that that automatically adds filler content to HTML documents.
 It's very simple, and we welcome contributions.

-To learn more, check out  [fixiejs.com](http://www.fixiejs.com "fixiejs")
+To learn more, check out the sample.html.

 ### Why use Fixie?